Skip to main content

 * Fired when a participant state changes during the call.

-* @param callId Call ID
+* @param event.callId Call ID

-* @param userId User whose state changed
+* @param event.userId User whose state changed

-* @param state New state.
+* @param event.userState New state.
 See `NCCallUserState`.

 */

-console.log(`Participant state changed, callId: ${callId}, userId: ${userId}, state: ${NCCallUserState[state]}, reason: ${reason}`);
+`Participant state changed, callId: ${callId}, userId: ${userId}, state: ${NCCallUserState[userState]}, reason: ${reason}`

 },